 After graduation you have the flexibility of being employable nationwide.
 Dental assisting offers some of the most ideal working conditions and attractive hours of any of the health professions, while demanding a high degree of interaction between staff and patient.

-Admission Requirements: In addition to the College admission procedures outlined on page 24, applicants must be a high school graduate or equivalent and achieve a minimum ACCUPLACER® reading score of 70.
+Program Admission: In addition to the College enrollment process outlined on page 24, applicants must be a high school graduate or equivalent and achieve a minimum ACCUPLACER® reading score of 70.
 ACT® or ACT Compass® scores are also acceptable.